thedandano/CST363-Assignment4/Assignment4/readme.md

     * https://www.eclipse.org/downloads/packages/release/2019-06/r/eclipse-ideenterprise-java-developers

 ## To Run
-* Run mySQL script to build DB
+* Run mySQL script to build DB (Will add file soon)
 * Add your DB password to the .JAVA (in the src\cst363 folder) files
 * Start your Tomcat Server
 * Run the html pages